 If you choose to enable the Auto-Create Less Privileged Users option, this user is used to create those with the required privileges to monitor this instance.
 In this case, it also requires the PROCESS, REPLICATION CLIENT, SELECT and SHOW DATABASES privileges globally WITH GRANT OPTION.

 |Auto-Create Less Privileged Users||When monitoring an instance, multiple levels of user can be employed to

 ensure that a Process connection is not held open

 If you do not have appropriate users already, they are automatically created if this option is selected.
-Otherwise, you will need to check if any of the users specified below already exist.
-Holding on to a connection that has a SUPER privilege could potentially lock out administrators when the server reaches max_connections, so using these lower privileged users is recommended.
+Using these lower privileged users is recommended.

 |General User||This user handles general monitoring tasks that do not require SUPER level privileges.
 Lower privileged users will be used in favor of a SUPER user, unless higher privileges are required.
 In which case we temporarily log in as the SUPER privileged user, and then fall back to the general user.
 If you are manually managing this user, it should have at least the PROCESS, REPLICATION CLIENT, SELECT and SHOW DATABASES privileges globally.|